-If you’re reading this article, you probably already know that customer service is almost as important as your product.
-The only question left is how to achieve that excellency.
+You probably already know that customer service is almost as important as your product.
+The only question left is how to achieve that excellence.

-The right help desk software will be the foundation of your customer service success.
-On the other hand, picking a platform that doesn’t fit your goals or budget will translate into real issues for your team soon enough.
+If you’re a rising star in your niche, the right help desk software for a small business will be the foundation of further customer service success.
+Picking a platform that doesn’t fit your goals or budget will translate into real issues for your team soon enough.

 But what does ‘right’ mean?
 Well, let’s find out.